happyearthbytes/project-template/docs/markdown/DESIGN_STAGE_4.md

-### STAGE-4: have integrated DSO environment on an airgapped system
+# STAGE-4: have integrated DSO environment on an air-gapped system

 * TBD